learning-zone/css-basics/notes/css.md

 * It's more performant on mobile devices, since all the rules applied for them don't have to be validated against any media queries.
 * It forces to write cleaner code in respect to responsive CSS rules.

-### Q. How is responsive design different from adaptive design?
-Both responsive and adaptive design attempt to optimize the user experience across different devices, adjusting for different viewport sizes, resolutions, usage contexts, control mechanisms, and so on.

-Responsive design works on the principle of flexibility - a single fluid website that can look good on any device.
-Responsive websites use media queries, flexible grids, and responsive images to create a user experience that flexes and changes based on a multitude of factors.
-Like a single ball growing or shrinking to fit through several different hoops.

-Adaptive design is more like the modern definition of progressive enhancement.
-Instead of one flexible design, adaptive design detects the device and other features and then provides the appropriate feature and layout based on a predefined set of viewport sizes and other characteristics.
-The site detects the type of device used and delivers the pre-set layout for that device.
-Instead of a single ball going through several different-sized hoops, you'd have several different balls to use depending on the hoop size.

 #### Q. What does Accessibility (a11y) mean?
 Accessibility (a11y) is a measure of a computer system's accessibility is to all people, including those with disabilities or impairments.
 It concerns both software and hardware and how they are configured in order to enable a disabled or impaired person to use that computer system successfully.